faye/websocket-driver-ruby/README.md

 #### `driver.on :message, -> (event) {}`

-Adds a callback block to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or an array of integers in the case of a binary message.
+Adds a callback block to execute when a message is received. `event` will have a `data` attribute whose value is a string with the encoding `Encoding::UTF_8` for text message, and `Encoding::BINARY` for binary message.

 #### `driver.on :error, -> (event) {}`